Balfron: History

 The name means 'cottage of mourning' in Gaelic.
 This originates from a legend that the village was attacked by wolves, which stole children out of their homes.
 The first documented evidence of a settlement at the site dates from 1303, when it was referred to as "Buthbren".

-Balfron has an ancient oak – The Clachan Oak – where William Wallace is said to have rested and later Rob Roy is supposed to have hidden.
+Balfron has an ancient oak – the Clachan Oak – where William Wallace is said to have rested and later Rob Roy is supposed to have hidden.
 Rob Roy's sons abducted young widow-heiress Jean Key from nearby Edinbellie and forced her to marry Robin Oig MacGregor who was hanged for the crime.

+Ballindalloch old house was a home of the Earl of Glencairn.

-In 1789, when Robert Dunmore built Ballindalloch Cotton Works he expanded the settlement from a hamlet of around 50 people to a bustling Industrial Revolution planned village with a population of almost 1,000 within a year.
+In 1789, when Robert Dunmore built Ballindalloch Cotton Works, he expanded the settlement from a hamlet of around 50 people to a bustling Industrial Revolution planned village with a population of almost 1,000 within a year.

 As the cotton boom began to fail, the arrival of the Forth and Clyde Junction Railway transformed Balfron into a popular holiday resort.
 Testament to this was the presence of the Tontine Hotel, which stood at the corner of Buchanan Street and Cotton Street.
 The plethora of no longer required ex-army vehicles after World War I began the village's connection with buses which still survives today.

 Balfron Tower, a high-rise residential building in London designed by Ernő Goldfinger, was named after the village in 1967.